varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 ### Snowflake Stage Settings

-The following Snowflake **Settings** are you to configure the values to be used to connect to the Snowflake Stage environment.
+The following Snowflake **Settings** are used to configure the values to be used to connect to the Snowflake Stage environment.

 ### [Settings](#tab/snowflake-stage-settings)